vichuvishnu/masakari-ha/masakari-doc/INSTALL.md

 [database]
 connection = mysql+pymysql://masakari:MASAKARI_DBPASS@controller/masakari?charset=utf8
 ```
-Replace MASAKARI_DBPASS and NOVA_PASS with the password you chose for the nova user and masakari user in the Identity
+Replace MASAKARI_PASS and NOVA_PASS with the password you chose for the nova user and masakari user in the Identity
 service.
+Replace MASAKARI_DBPASS with the password you chose for the Masakari databases .

 * After running setup.py for masakari (sudo python setup.py install), run masakari-manage command to sync the database
 ```bash
 masakari-manage db sync